HagarLialy/Data-Analytics/README.md

 **Tableau:** Projects and dashboards that demonstrate my ability to visualize data for clear, actionable insights.

-**Data analysis projects:** showing full detailed projects that I have worked on.
+**Data analysis projects:** showing full details about all projects that I have worked on.

 Each folder shows my learning journey in the data analysis scholarship from Digital Egyptians Pioneers Initiative (DEPI).
 These folders represent my work and dedication to building a solid foundation in data analytics tools as I progress through the curriculum.